-Let us once again climb into the Retroplex Cruiser and take a little spin back in time.
+Let us once again climb into the Retroplex Cruiser time machine and take a little spin back in time.
 Today I’ll set the “place” dial for the block downtown bounded by Main and Houston, 3rd and 4th streets.
 And I’ll set the “time” dial for December 1865.

 For years it was the best-known parking lot in town because of the Chisholm Trail mural on the wall of the only building still standing on the block.
 Now big changes have come to the block as it has become Sundance Square Plaza.
 But then this block has always known big changes.

 As we go back in time we’ll see some of those changes.
 All buckled up?
 I’ll shift into reverse, and we’ll hit the ol’ Einsteinian highway.
 On our way back to December 1865 we’ll make a few stops in time—but always in the same space: this downtown block.
 And remember: We’ll be seeing events in reverse order, from newer to older.
 (Oh, and if you feel the Retroplex Cruiser shimmy a bit, don’t be alarmed.
 It does that when it hits about seventy-five years per minute.
 Never again will I buy a used time machine from T. Fugit’s Pre-Owned Chronomobiles.)